niklaskorz/nix-bundle-darwin/README.md

 - Written in Rust instead of shell scripts
 - Does not require `sudo`
 - Compatible with flakes
+- Shallow copies dependencies from Nix store for smaller bundle size – nix-bundle-macos copies whole store directories based on a nix-store query, resulting in huge bundles
-- Unrestricted app location (nix-bundle-macos requires apps to be in `/Applications/`)
+- Unrestricted app location – nix-bundle-macos requires apps to be in `/Applications/`
 - Planned: codesign support